gkarakou/systemd-denotify/README.md

 GENERAL
 -------------------
 systemd-denotify is a set of classes that leverage the power of systemd-python library and many other great python bindings.
-These classes provide desktop and email notification upon a user login, when systemd files are modified and when services fail.
+These classes provide desktop and email notifications upon a user login, when systemd files are modified and when services fail.
 There is also another class that at a specified interval (by default 30 minutes) notifies the user for the status of some services.
 One can override the notifications he/she gets by editing the file /etc/systemd-denotify.conf.